 Reading and Phonics are given the highest priority in our curriculum, as the ability to read and understand opens up learning for all children in all areas.
 Time within school and at home, with the support of parents and grandparents, high quality texts, reading for pleasure and BugClub support this.
 We believe that the development of children's vocabulary is a vital tool in learning and understanding the full language.
-Our use of Talk for Writing across the school further develops these skills.

 We develop children’s abilities to listen, speak, read and write for a wide range of purposes.
 Children learn to use language to communicate ideas, views and feelings.
 This enables children to express themselves creatively and imaginatively both verbally and through the written word.
 We aim to share with children the joy of reading and to help them to become enthusiastic and critical readers of stories, poetry and drama, as well as non-fiction and media texts.